hauntshadow/CS3535/res_mod2/README.md

 The segments' pitches are converted into an array.
 Then, the timbre arrays are added onto the end of the rows.
 Afterwards, the maximum loudness, beginning loudness, and a column of 1s are added on.
 The column of ones are then changed to each segment's duration.

-The euclidean distances are found from the first 12 columns of every pair of possible segments (the pitches), and then multiplied by 10, as in the [Infinite Jukebox] [1].
+The euclidean distances are found from the first 12 columns of every pair of possible segments (the pitches), and then multiplied by 10, as the [Infinite Jukebox] does [1].
 The distance for every pair of segments obtained this way is added to the euclidean distance from columns 13-24, plus the differences in the max loudness, starting loudness, and durations * 100 [1].

 Afterwards, we get the adjacency list by seeing if the difference between any two segments is at most 45.
 Then, we do the following code to get a histogram of the distances: